History of United Kingdom–United States relations: World War II

-Summit meetings became a standard practice starting with August 1941, when Churchill and Roosevelt met on British territory, and announced the Atlantic Charter.
+Summit meetings became a standard practice starting with August 1941, when Churchill and Roosevelt met in Newfoundland, and announced the Atlantic Charter.
 It became a fundamental document—All the Allies had to sign it—and it led to the formation of the United Nations.
 Shortly after the Pearl Harbor attack, Churchill spent several weeks in Washington with the senior staff hammering out wartime strategy with the American counterparts at the Arcadia Conference.
 They set up the Combined Chiefs of Staff to plot and coordinate strategy and operations.
 Military cooperation was close and successful.

 Technical collaboration was even closer, as the two nations shared secrets and weapons regarding the proximity fuze (fuse) and radar, as well as airplane engines, Nazi codes, and the atomic bomb.

 Millions of American servicemen were based in Britain during the war.
 Americans were paid five times more than comparable British servicemen, which led to a certain amount of friction with British men and intermarriage with British women.

 In 1945 Britain sent a portion of the British fleet to assist the planned October invasion of Japan by the United States, but this was cancelled when Japan was forced to surrender unconditionally in August.

-India
+Pre-Independence India

 Serious tension erupted over American demands that India be given independence, a proposition Churchill vehemently rejected.
 For years Roosevelt had encouraged Britain's disengagement from India.
 The American position was based on principled opposition to colonialism, practical concern for the outcome of the war, and the expectation of a large American role in a post-colonial era.
 In 1942 when the Congress Party launched a Quit India movement, the colonial authorities arrested tens of thousands of activists (including Mahatma Gandhi).
 Meanwhile, India became the main American staging base for aid to China.
 Churchill threatened to resign if Roosevelt continued to push his demands, and Roosevelt backed down.
 Churchill was a believer in the integrity of the British Empire, but he was voted out of office in the summer of 1945.
 Attlee's new Labour government was much more favorable toward Indian aspirations.
 The process of de-colonization was highlighted by the independence Britain granted to India, Pakistan and Ceylon (now Sri Lanka) in 1947.
 The United States approved, but provided no financial or diplomatic support.